paarthagrawal8/tubers/readme.md

 Tubers!
-The project front end is made up with HTML , CSS , JAVASCRIPT and backend is supported by Django framework
+The project front end is made up with 'HTML' , 'CSS' , 'JAVASCRIPT' and backend is supported by 'Django framework'

-In this website a youtuber can register themself upload informaton from backend and automatically the profile will be availaible on tubers section
-Any user can signin and signup using the buttons facebook login is also availaible and User can connect to any tuber profile by simply submitting a form keyword base search is also provided in case a user wants to search something and filters are also provided
+In this website a youtuber can register themself upload informaton from backend and automatically the profile will be availaible on tubers section any user can signin and signup using the buttons facebook login is also availaible and User can connect to any tuber profile by simply submitting a form keyword base search is also provided in case a user wants to search something and filters are also provided